-Please note the data visualizations in the cards above.
-They include the relevant statistical outcomes.
-MDPhD graphs point estimates, confidence intervals and p-values when available to give the user a quick summary of the results.
+EBM flashcards are our versions of visual abstracts.
+Our EBM flashcards include relevant statistical outcomes such as point estimates, confidence intervals and p-values when available to give the user a quick summary of the results.
 The user can cross reference the graphs with the text in the card to quickly identify how the predictor is related to the response variable.
 The graphs also allow the user to appreciate the magnitude of the result, the width of the confidence interval and how far away the result is from the null hypothesis (red baseline).

-As you collect the ebm cards into your topic folders, quickly scan for clinically significant reproducible results in a variety of clinical settings and studies.
-This is often more informative than just analysis-paralysis of a single study.
-Focus on the big picture as you combine clinical trials with your clinical experience, expert opinion, physiological and biological mechanisms, resources and patient values to come up with clinical decisions.
+Organize EBM flashcards into specific topic folders and quickly scan them for clinically significant results in a variety of clinical settings and studies.
+Focus on the big picture as you combine clinical trials with your clinical experience, expert opinion, psychological and biological mechanisms, resources and patient values to come up with clinical decisions.

-We are constantly trying to improve our algorithms and data visualizations to help you consume information fast and be current like never before.
-If you notice any errors in the colour coding or data visualizations please help us by tapping “Report Error” (slide card to left).
-In addition, please use the ‘Contact Support’ button in Settings to give us feedback or ask questions.
+We are constantly improving our algorithms and data visualizations to stay relevant and to help you consume information more easily.
+If you notice any errors or colour coding or data visualization, please help us by reporting it to us or contact support with your issue or to provide feedback.

 Dr. Sanjeev Singwi